Is Your Internet Use a Problem?

 I'm Not in Texas.
 Is this Still Useful?

 Yes.
 The assessment is freely available to anyone, anywhere.
 My clinical practice is licensed only in Texas, so I can’t see you as a client outside the state.
-But the follow-up emails include guidance on finding a clinician in your area, and my book, Internet Addiction: Kicking the Habit, is a 30-day self-directed program structured around the same principles I use clinically.
+But the follow-up emails include guidance on finding a clinician in your area, and my books cover the same principles I use clinically: Internet Addiction: Kicking the Habit is a 30-day self-directed program for adults, and Is Your Child Addicted To Electronics? is its counterpart for parents.

 Take the First Step